lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Falko Strenzke,
 Felipe Ventura (Entrust),
 Alexander Ralien (Siemens),
-José Ignacio Escribano and
+José Ignacio Escribano,
-Jan Oupický
+Jan Oupický,
-陳志華 (Abel C. H. Chen, Chunghwa Telecom)
+陳志華 (Abel C. H. Chen, Chunghwa Telecom) and
 林邦曄 (Austin Lin, Chunghwa Telecom)

 We are grateful to all, including any contributors who may have been inadvertently omitted from this list.